chrismacp/chrismacp.github.io/_posts/2020-12-03-syncing-studios-remotely-using-rtpmidi-and-jamulus.md

 ** Important - you need ethernet connections to get this working well so don't expect much if you use WIFI.
 I forgot about this during one session and the audio was pretty bad so I can confirm it's not worth trying. **

+### Step 1
-1. Download Jamulus and if you are not on a mac then get RTPMIDI too
+Download Jamulus and if you are not on a mac then get RTPMIDI too

+### Step 2
-1. You need to enable port forwarding on your router to allow RTPMIDI to work.
+You need to enable port forwarding on your router to allow RTPMIDI to work.
 Use the default port 5004(UDP) and forward it to the machine where your music will be captured.

 1. If you are going to run your own Jamulus Server then you also need to open a port for that too.
 I ran it on a separate computer, doesn't need a sound card or to be hardcore or anything.
 See [the instructions][4], but essentially you just open the programme and that's it!

-1. RTPMIDI
+2. RTPMIDI

    {% include figure image_path="/assets/images/syncing-studios-remotely-using-rtpmidi-and-jamulus/rtpmidi-setup.jpg" alt="Configure RTPMIDI session" caption="Configure RTPMIDI session" %}